chenxingqiang/jax-ml/doc/developers/maintainer.rst

 Prior to branching please do not forget to prepare a Release Highlights page as a runnable example and check that its HTML rendering looks correct.
-These release highlights should be linked from the ``doc/whats_new/v0.99.rst`` file for the new version of scikit-learn.
+These release highlights should be linked from the ``doc/whats_new/v0.99.rst`` file for the new version of jax-learn.

 Releasing the first RC of e.g. version `0.99.0` involves creating the release branch `0.99.X` directly on the main repo, where `X` really is the letter X,